 According to the Inventory, there are no ongoing efforts being directed towards this task.
-However, it is possible that some studies relevant to this task have not been reported because they are not considered to be directly related to investigating salmon mortality at sea.
-There have been various meetings to develop the details of the SALSEA research program and specifically plan the large-scale marine survey programmes and ensure that the same methods are used.
+However, as the inventory is an "Inventory of Research Relating to Salmon Mortality in the Sea", it is possible that there have been non-reported activities under this task as these activities would not be directly investigating salmon mortality at sea.
+There have been previous meetings to develop the details of the SALSEA research program and specifically plan the large-scale marine survey programme.

-There are five projects (C1, E1, U5, D1, F1) listed in the inventory that will be undertaking marine surveys for salmon (both trawl and land based).
+There are five projects (C1, E1, U5, D1, F1) listed in the inventory that outline marine surveys for salmon (both trawl and land based).
 There have been numerous coordination efforts within and between these projects to develop standardized operating procedures with standardized data collection requirements.
 Project leaders have informally met at various meetings (including the 2008 NASCO Annual Meeting) and communicated via email to develop standardized protocols.
 However, no overarching Trawl Standardization Working Group has been developed for the entire SALSEA Program (SALSEA-Merge, SALSEA North America and SALSEA Greenland).

-a.
-Work on the further development of trawl survey techniques has not occurred to the extent envisioned in the SALSEA Plan.
-Any new or ongoing efforts will likely not benefit the current programme of marine surveys as we are entering the 2nd and final year of that programme.
+Work in the area has not occurred to the extent envisioned in the SALSEA Plan.
+Any new or ongoing efforts will likely not benefit the SALSEA Program as we are entering the 2^{nd} and final year of the marine surveys.